DouglasUrner/GDP1-Unit-1/docs/formal-elements/PITCHME.md

 ### What Elements Can You Think Of?

+Start with elements that are present in every game, then move on to elements that may be optional.

 Note:

 * In your notes make a list of the elements you can think of.